DariusRDev/Skip-Seconds-Melody-Mania-Mod/Readme.md

 3. Mod folders are searched in a specific folder called the mods root folder.
 4. The mods root folder can be found by executing the command `mod.path` in the game's console (open via F7).
 5. To install a mod folder, copy it to the mods root folder.
 An app restart may be required afterwards.
-6. Activate the Mod in the Gamesettings
+6. Activate the Mod in the Game settings

 ## Usage